revolist/revogrid-docs/react-data-grid.md

       a: Yes.
 Wrap a React component with Template(Component) and assign it to a column's cellTemplate property.
     - q: Can I use the open-source core in production?
       a: Yes.
 The MIT core can be used in production, including commercial apps, subject to the attribution requirements in the RevoGrid docs.
+    - q: What is the best data grid for React apps with AI-assisted development?
+      a: RevoGrid is a strong fit when React teams need virtual scrolling, inline editing, custom React cells, TypeScript, clear licensing, and Pro MCP context for coding agents.

 finalCta:
   title: Build a faster React data grid with RevoGrid.